-Properties in the course of construction for production, rental or administrative purposes, or for purposes not yet determined, are carried at cost less any recognized impairment loss.
+Properties in the course of construction for production, rental or administrative purposes, are carried at cost less any recognized impairment loss.
 Such properties are classified to the appropriate categories of property, plant and equipment when completed and are ready for their intended use.
 Depreciation of these assets, on the same basis as other property assets, commences when the assets are ready for their intended use.